-Estimates of the total ice extent (where ice concentration is higher than 15%) have been derived from satellite products at the National Snow and Ice Data Center (NSIDC, Cavalieri et al., 1996, updated 2008), filling the North Pole data hole with 95% ice concentration.
-Ice extent is a more robust metric than ice area in summer as the latter is biased due to melt ponds detected as open water with errors on average around 10% (Comiso et al., 1997).
+Estimates of the total ice area_extent (where ice concentration is higher than 15%) have been derived from satellite products at the National Snow and Ice Data Center (NSIDC, Cavalieri et al., 1996, updated 2008), filling the North Pole data hole with 95% ice concentration.
+Ice extent is a more

+- 480 robust metric than ice area in summer as the latter is biased due to melt ponds detected as open water with errors on average around 10% (Comiso et al., 1997).
 Comparing H02 and H05, the implementation of CICE in H05 is beneficial in terms of better reproducing the seasonal cycle (Figure 12, top panel).
-The ice thickness distribution allows for larger rates of melting and growth in the small ice thickness categories, thus enhancing the seasonal cycle of ice extent and bringing it closer to observations.
-470 Due the missing North Pacific Ocean in the CREG12 domain, the maximum winter extent in the hindcasts does not reproduce the NSIDC estimate which covers all northern hemisphere (to ease data exchange and comparison, ORCA12-T321 was provided too on the CREG12 grid).
-In terms of interannual variability, looking at September ice extent (Figure 12, bottom panel), H05 ice loss is faster than H02 at the beginning of the simulation (2003-2005), indicating an initial imbalance in thermodynamics mainly in H05 which necessitates close to two years to be resolved.
-After this, the total ice extent in H05 stays close to the observed estimate between 2005 and 2009.
-H05 September ice extent then starts to depart from observations after 2010 due to an anomalous accumulation of ice in the Beaufort Gyre and retreat elsewhere.
-H02 and T321 have a too large September ice extent but the negative trend is in general closer to observations than in H05.
-This can be related to the fact that both H02 and ORCA12-T321 are in better thermodynamic balance with the initial condition, which itself is derived from a simulation using LIM2, than H05 which goes through a two-year adjustment period.
-The 2007 minimum is well reproduced by H05 in terms of total ice extent, although the regional structure shows differences from the observations (Figure 13).
+The multi-ice category ice thickness distribution allows for larger rates of melting and growth in the small ice thickness categories, thus enhancing the seasonal cycle of ice area extent and bringing - 485 it closer to observations.
+A secondary effect is related to the different drag coefficients used in the different Due the missing North Pacific Ocean in the CREG12 hindcasts and ORCA12-T321, which impacts the Ekman convergence in the ice over the Beaufort Gyredomain, the maximum winter extent in the hindcasts does not reproduce the NSIDC estimate which covers all northern hemisphere (to ease data exchange and comparison, ORCA12-T321 was provided too on the CREG12 grid).
+In - 490 terms of interannual variability, looking at September ice areaextent (Figure 12, bottom panel), H05 ice loss is faster than H02 at the beginning of the simulation (2003-2005), bringing the ice area closer to observations indicating an initial imbalance in thermodynamics mainly in H05 which necessitates close to two years to be resolved.
+After this, the total ice extent in H05 stays close to the observed estimate between 2005 and 2009 (Figure 12, bottom panel).
+2009.
+H05 September ice area extent - 495 then starts to depart from observations after 2010 due to an anomalous accumulation of ice in the Beaufort Gyre and retreat elsewhere.
+H02 and T321 have a too large September ice area but the decreasing extent but the negative trend is in general closer to observations than in H05.
+This can be related to the fact that both H02 and ORCA12-T321 are in better thermodynamic balance with the initial condition, which itself is derived from a simulation using LIM2, than H05 which goes - 500 through a two-year adjustment adjustment period.
+The 2007 minimum is well reproduced by H05 in terms of total ice areaextent, although the regional structure shows differences from the observations (Figure 13).
 The ice concentration in Beaufort and Chukchi Seas is a little too high and that in the tongue of ice connecting the central pack along the Severnaya Zemlya Archipelago to the mainland is somewhat too low.
-The ORCA12-T321 and H02 ice concentration fields are very similar in spatial structure, with T321 showing a sharper transition at the ice pack edge.
-They both overestimate the ice concentration in the Beaufort Sea and in the East Siberian sector, in agreement with the total ice extent results.
+The ORCA12-T321 and H02 ice concentration fields are very similar in spatial

+505 structure, with T321 showing a sharper transition at the ice pack edge.
+They both overestimate the ice concentration in the Beaufort Sea and in the East Siberian sector, in agreement with the total ice area extent results.